ytiurin/import-export-merger/README.md

 > This tool has a significant design drawback.
-It doesn't support import a variable by a reference.
-Still, functions imports work fine.
+It doesn't support an import of variables by reference.
+Still, functions importing works fine.

 # import-export-merger